Some Notes from Jon and Paul

 or FROM EAST (Thomas Lewis Way), straight over lights into Lodge Rd; 1st left into Spear Rd / Clausentum Rd (1b);

 Look for spaces on Earls Rd, or Spear / Clausentum Rds (or its offshoots), including a short cul-de-sac at the T-jn with Ancasta Rd.
-If none, turn right towards pub.
+If none, turn right (from Ancasta Rd) towards pub.

 1a & 1b merge there.
 (Bevois Mews, making a mini-crossroads here, is private).